Flapjacck/moxbox/README.md

 This is my way of learning backend development, exploring Proxmox, and building a tool I actually want to use every day.
 More features coming as I keep improving it.

-## Open Source & Contributions

-I’m more than happy for anyone to contribute, improve features, report issues, or build on top of it.
-Whether you're fixing a typo or adding a major feature, all contributions are welcome.

 ## Running on Alpine Linux

 Dev mode: